stennety/mywebsite/_posts/2018-09-20-magic-leap-first-impressions.md

 ![Sony's original walkman headphones](https://d3ecqbn6etsqar.cloudfront.net/YJkSqQ7k7h_OsOjQfGEZ34Pxo98=/1440x720/smart/487683.jpg)
 Ultimately, I believe that Magic Leap were probably correct to focus on comfort and style over much improved visual quality.
 The first step towards engaging users is to ensure that they'll actually want to wear the damn things.
 Sony's first Walkman, for example, was lightweight and the headphones sat comfortably on the head: it wasn't an audiophile's dream, but it was convenient and usable; sound quality came later.

 Now, to compare the Magic Leap with Sony's Walkman would be too much of an endorsement of a product that has no well established use case; listening to music, on the other hand, is a simple pleasure that was enjoyed long before the invention of the Walkman!
 There is, however, something to be said for convenience and comfort.

+I'm starting to believe: even the seperation between HMD and belt-pack appears inspired by Sony's product.
+It just needs the app equivelent of MJ's Thriller, to truely set the wheels in motion.